 With its strong/dense structure, your furniture is likely to last a lot longer than you expect, however it’s no solid wood, but it’s a fraction of the price of solid wood.
 MDF is extremely popular with leading furniture retailers.

 In the majority of cases, furniture built with MDF will have a wooden veneer bonded to it to give it an expensive looking finishing touch.

-Chipboard is a manufactured wood, made from wood chips and shavings that are bonded together with resin.
+Chipboard is a manufactured types of wood, made from wood chips and shavings that are bonded together with resin.

 Chipboard is extremely popular when making furniture.
 It is a dense wood and is commonly used with a veneered surface which is used for flat-packed furniture and work surfaces.

-Plywood is a very strong manufactured wood as it is build-up of layers of wood veneers which are bonded together to create a flat smooth sheet of wood.
+Plywood is a very strong manufactured types of wood as it is a build-up of layers of wood veneers which are bonded together to create a flat smooth sheet of wood.